murf-ai/orkestr-core/docs/Concepts.md

 ### Cluster

 Use a cluster when you need to manage a group of nodes that will have the same set of configurations.
 A cluster will comprise of a single instance/machine type and the infra will be deployed to a single region.
-You can define the configurations like machine type, user data script, environment variables, etc. to deploy multiple nodes together in a cluster.
+You can define the configurations like machine type, user data script, environment variables, etc. To deploy multiple nodes together in a cluster.
 You can set up the minimum, maximum, and desired number of nodes in a cluster.

 When a machine in a cluster goes down, Orkestr will automatically replace it with a new machine.
 You can also manually scale the cluster by setting the desired number of nodes in a cluster.